 “When he had settled affairs in the East, Severus returned to Rome, bringing with him his sons, who were then about eighteen years of age.
 On the journey he handled provincial problems as each situation demanded, and paid a visit to the troops in Moesia and Pannonia.
 His trip completed, he was welcomed as “Conqueror” by the Roman people with extravagant praise and adoration.”

 So Septimius would have again travelled through Palestine and Syria, the Taurus Mountains, Asia Minor, the Balkans and finally Italy, before entering the Eternal City.
 A visit to the garrisons in Moesia and Pannonia would have been especially apt, as it had been these forces that had won him his imperial robes.
 Septimius Severus had been declared emperor in April or May of 193, and had actually been emperor since June of that year, so in April, May or June of 202 he would have celebrated the first decade of his reign (the number zero was unknown to the Romans, so a decade was celebrated after nine years were completed).
 It would have been a grand spectacle, with presents for the population, rewards for the soldiers and games in which many wild animals were killed, including – according to Dio – an elephant and a crocota, possibly an hyena.
 It is possible that around this time, a ban on female gladiators was instituted.
-For his victories in the East over the Parthians, the emperor started the construction of a triumphal arch, which would be completed the following year (see the image above).
+For his victories in the East over the Parthians, the emperor started the construction of a triumphal arch on the Forum Romanum, which would be completed the following year (see the image above).